Can Shih Tzu Eat Fruits and Vegetables?

-- Asparagus - Asparagus has lots of potassium, fiber, and vitamins.
-It should be served cooked and in bite-sized pieces to prevent choking.
+Asparagus has lots of potassium, fiber, and vitamins.
+However, it should be served cooked and in bite-sized pieces to prevent choking.

-- Bananas - Bananas are high in sugar, so they should definitely be given sparingly, but they are full of potassium and can help support the heart and kidneys.
+Bananas are high in sugar, so they should definitely be given sparingly, but they are full of potassium and may help support the heart and kidneys.

 Brussels sprouts are rich in Vitamins C and K.

 Cantaloupe has a lot of anti-inflammatory benefits for dogs, but make sure they only eat the fleshy part of the fruit.

 Munching on carrots can be good for your dog’s teeth while delivering healthy doses of beta-carotene.